3-4/5 – Monthly (growing) to Fortnightly (fruiting)

 Peppers require training, not as much as tomatoes, but a little more than eggplants.
 The plants should be supported by one stake tied to the main stem.
 A little gap should be left between the stake and the stem when tied to prevent damaging the plant and allows the plant stem to expand.

 A bell pepper plant should be allowed to carry 6 fruits at any time.
 So if you pick some peppers to use green, allow the plant to set more flowers until the fruit count is up to 6 again.
-Smaller fruiting pepper plants, such as pepper-dews and chillies, can carry a lot of fruits on one plant.
-Once a pepper plant has gone into their 2nd season, they have acclimated (adjusted to your weather conditions) and will fruit like crazy, especially pepper-dews and chillies – you won’t know what to do with them all!
-I think that you should get away easily with 12 fruits per pepper-dew/chilly, if I have to make an educated guess.
+Smaller fruiting pepper plants, such as the small bell pepper varieties (those found in the PEPPADEW® Piquanté Peppers brand products) or chillies, can carry a lot of fruits on one plant.
+Once a pepper plant has gone into their 2nd season, they have acclimated (adjusted to your weather conditions) and will fruit like crazy, especially chillies – you won’t know what to do with them all!
+I think that you should get away easily with 12 fruits per chilly, if I have to make an educated guess.

 You would think that these plants won’t require much fertilisation, as the fruits are hollow.
 But capsicums need a lot of potassium for fruit set, so feed them as often as you would your tomatoes.
 Once, while growing and every second week during fruit set.